loomnetwork/loom-sdk-documentation/docs/ko/validator.md

 title: Become Validator
 sidebar_label: Become Validator
 ---
-This page tells you how to become a validator, or to just run a node for Plasmachain.
+This page tells you how to become a validator, or to just run a node for Basechain.
 Currently this is only available on our Testnets.
 Please fill out this [form](http://bit.ly/Loom_Validator_Form) to be come a validator

 ## How to join as a Validator